-Users looking to change operating system from windows to Linux or vice-versa will have a good idea of the advantages and disadvantages of both Linux and Windows operating systems and decide based on their requirement and have more advantages.
-These are the differences between Linux and Windows operating systems, and as in my opinion, I feel that Linux has more advantages than a Windows operating system.
+Users looking to change operating systems from windows to Linux or vice-versa will have a good idea of the advantages and disadvantages of both Linux and Windows operating systems and decide based on their requirements and have more advantages.
+These are the differences between Linux and Windows operating systems, and in my opinion, I feel that Linux has more advantages than Windows operating systems.

 This has been a guide to the Differences between Linux and Windows.
-Here we have discussed Linux vs Windows head to head comparison, key difference, and infographics and comparison table.
+Here we discussed Linux vs. Windows head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –